50 Fun and Unique Things to Do in Gainesville TODAY

 A fun family activity in the spring is a spot of strawberry picking, a fantastic way to get involved in selecting your own produce.

-The family-owned Roger’s Farm operates a u-pick strawberry field allowing you to select your own sweet berries and only pay for the ones you want.
+The family-owned Crossroads Farm & Apiary operates a u-pick strawberry field allowing you to select your own sweet berries and only pay for the ones you want.
 No strawberries taste as good as the ones you’ve picked yourself!

 Address: 3831 NW 156th Ave, Gainesville, FL 32609